bibintb/tts-stt-whisper-gtts/README.md

-# Malayalam Speech Processing App
+# TTS-STT with Whisper & gTTS

 A web-based application for Malayalam speech-to-text and text-to-speech conversion using OpenAI Whisper and Google Text-to-Speech.